Spring is in the air.

 - Key tip: Don’t delete contacts haphazardly.
 First check that duplicate entries aren’t updated versions of an old entry (as opposed to mere copies).
 Sales data such as purchase history can also be used to check for which contact entry is the most active.

-Once duplicates have been removed, you can then move on to inactive contacts and junk emails.
+Once duplicates have been removed, organisations can then move on to inactive contacts and junk emails.
 If a contact doesn’t engage with marketing materials, consider purging it from the list.
 An email verification campaign will help sift through entries and pinpoint fake details and customers who simply don’t want to be on your mailing list any longer.

 - Key tip: A simple reactivation email campaign can be a powerful thing before beginning big marketing activity.
 By simply asking users to “update your details to learn about exciting new developments”, you get assurance that the database you’re left with is engaged, so you can better benchmark your results.